tumble1999/savaslabs.github.io/_posts/2015-10-23-all-things-open-conference.md

 like [girl develop it](https://www.girldevelopit.com/) and advocate that the [iron yard academy](http://theironyard.com/locations/durham/) produce a PHP / Drupal class.
-It was also another chance to be impressed with conference organizer [Tood Lewis](https://twitter.com/toddlew)'s ability to say "thank you" in nearly every sentence.
+It was also another chance to be impressed with conference organizer [Todd Lewis](https://twitter.com/toddlew)'s ability to say "thank you" in nearly every sentence.
 Thank _you_ Todd!
 All-in-all-things-open it was a productive conference for meeting people, hearing presentations, and getting our name out there a bit more.